 Keep away from distractions: Stop checking your phone, email or social media accounts while working on a particular task.
 Set aside a time for these things and use them constructively to enrich personal relationships and maintain business affiliations.
 If necessary, allow multiple time slots for checking your messages in regular intervals so that you don’t miss on anything important and yet do not get distracted by them on and off.
 Distractions don’t just come in the form of these messages, but we get distracted by even our thoughts that wander without any boundaries.
 We ought to learn to control our thoughts and focusing on the task at hand.

 Include a buffer time: It is always good to leave a buffer-time in between tasks to give you some extra time for any task that doesn’t get finished within the timeframe and for any unforeseen activities that come up from nowhere.
 This buffer time saves you from unwarranted tensions and anxieties that result from unfinished tasks or sudden events.
-Also, the buffer time gives the time to relax between tasks so that you can jump to the next task with greater zeal and energy.
+Also, the buffer time gives you time to relax between tasks so that you can jump to the next task with greater zeal and energy.

 Good time management skills help you work smarter rather than harder.
 Time management is all about simplifying work, doing things faster and better, and thereby eliminating stress.